Grounded theory: Coding Coding places incidents into categories and then creates one or more hierarchies out of these categories in terms of categories and subcategories or properties of a categories. A property might be on a continuum such as from low to high, this may be referred to as a dimension. Constant comparison where categories are continually compared to one another is used to create both subcategories and properties. There is some variation in the meanings of the terms code, concept and category with some authors viewing a code as identical to category while others consider a concept to be more abstract than a code, which a code being more like a substantive code. Different researchers have identified different types of codes and encourage different methods of coding, with Strauss and Glaser both going on to extend their work with different forms of coding.

 The core variable explains most of the participants' main concern with as much variation as possible.
 It has the most powerful properties to picture what's going on, but with as few properties as possible needed to do so.
 A popular type of core variable can be theoretically modeled as a basic social process that accounts for most of the variation in change over time, context, and behavior in the studied area.

 "grounded theory is multivariate.
 It happens sequentially, subsequently, simultaneously, serendipitously, and scheduled" (Glaser, 1998).Open coding or substantive coding is conceptualizing on the first level of abstraction.
 Written data from field notes or transcripts are conceptualized line by line.
 In the beginning of a study everything is coded in order to find out about the problem and how it is being resolved.
 The coding is often done in the margin of the field notes.

-This phase is often tedious since it involves conceptualizing all the incidents in the data, which yields many concepts.
+This phase is often tedious since it involves conceptualizing all the incidents in the data, which yields a number of concepts.
 These are compared as more data is coded, merged into new concepts, and eventually renamed and modified.

 The grounded theory researcher goes back and forth while comparing data, constantly modifying, and sharpening the growing theory at the same time they follow the build-up schedule of grounded theory's different steps.